Amit-Nayak-2000/HighOrderSplineSpectralElement/README.md

 # High Order Spline Spectral Element

-By: Amit Nayak & Dr. David Kopriva
+By: Amit Nayak & Dr. David A Kopriva

 This code in this repository outputs a mapped polynomial representation (chebyshev) for data evaluated using high order splines.